danrot/master-thesis/04_discussion.md

 $node->isNodeType(static::MIX_SIMPLE_VERSIONABLE);
 ```

-As you can see the `static` keyword is used, so this call uses the information,
+As can be seen the `static` keyword is used, so this call uses the information,
-which have been duplicated in the `VersionHandler`.
+which has been duplicated in the `VersionHandler`.
+If the `isNodeType` method

-If this would be the case, it would be really easy to remove this additional
-constants from the `VersionHandler` and

-If the `isNodeType` method would also work with the extended version of the
+would also work with the extended version of the mixin names used in the
-mixin names used in the `NodeTypeInterface` the newly introduced duplicated
+`NodeTypeInterface` the newly introduced duplicated constants in the
-constants in the `VersionHandler` could easily be removed, and the already
+`VersionHandler` could easily be removed, and the already existing constants
-existing constants could easily be used instead.
+could be used instead.

 ```php
 $node->isNodeType(NodeTypeInterface::MIX_SIMPLE_VERSIONABLE);